 However, I would like to talk further about the salary package …”

 You should aim to set the stage for negotiating the salary.
 The key is to encourage a conversation rather than being straightforward in the first go and giving everything away.

 Once you receive a response, you can highlight genuine reasons why your request is justified; maybe you have more experience, or perhaps your salary range doesn’t align with your role (more on this below).

 A lot of times your boss or hiring manager might want to extend the salary negotiation conversation to learn more about your ground reasons in an in-person meeting or over a phone call.

 So go ahead and push for it near the conclusion.
 Take inspiration from the examples below.

-- “I am confident that we can come to a fair and reasonable agreement that works for everyone involved”
+- “I am confident that I can come to a fair and reasonable agreement that works for everyone involved”

-- “I’d appreciate it if we could discuss this matter in more detail over a phone call whenever you’re available”
+- “I’d appreciate it if I could discuss this matter in more detail over a phone call whenever you’re available”

-- “I’m sure we can figure out an agreeable salary package over a quick meeting on (date/time).
+- “I’m sure I can figure out an agreeable salary package over a quick meeting on (date/time).
 Would that work for you?”